niekvlessert/mus2kss/kss_creation_guide.md

 You could use z80dasm to see the code in the KSS file, but when the header is needed xxd output is easier to read: xxd <kssfile> | head -n 1.
 Remember little endian.
 If you need the plain hex to input into an online disassembler you can try the -ps flag.

-Be careful when dissambling MSX files; they have a 7 byte header.
+Be careful when dissambling MSX files; they might have a 7 byte header.
+BIN files must have the header to be able to use them on a MSX, but for example FST files have them as well.

 A closer look at a KSS file
 ===========================